gerardroche/gerardroche.github.io/_posts/2019-02-21-neovintageous-1.9.0.md

 ## Surround enhancements

-A new surround line command, `yss{target}`, allows you to operate on the current line, ignoring leading whitespace.
+A new surround line command, `yss{target}`, allows you to operate on the current line, ignoring leading white-space.

 The targets **b**, **B**, **r**, and **a** are now aliases for **)**, **}**, **]**, and **>**.